geofmureithi/apalis/README.md

 # Apalis [![Build Status](https://travis-ci.org/geofmureithi/apalis.svg?branch=master)](https://travis-ci.org/geofmureithi/apalis)

-Simple and reliable background processing for Rust for Actix.
-Apalis currently supports Redis as a store with SQlite, PostgresSQL and MySQL in the pipeline.
+Simple and reliable background processing for Rust using Actix actors.
+Apalis currently supports Redis as a store, with SQlite, PostgresSQL and MySQL in the pipeline.

 ## Getting Started